-Nektar and AstraZeneca entered into an exclusive global licensing agreement for two of Nektar's proprietary programs, Movantik and NKTR-119.
+Nektar and AstraZeneca entered into an exclusive global licensing agreement for two of Nektar's proprietary programs, Movantik and NKTR-119, in September 2009.

 Nektar has an intellectual property licensing agreement with Allergan and is entitled to royalties on global sales of SEMPRANA.

 Under the terms of an agreement between Nektar and Allergan, Nektar is entitled to receive royalties on the global sales of SEMPRANA for all indications.
 Allergan is developing SEMPRANA as a potential treatment for migraine.
 SEMPRANA is an orally inhaled version of dihydroergotamine (DHE), self-administered via Allergan''s proprietary Tempo® inhaler.
 A New Drug Application (NDA) for SEMPRANA is currently being reviewed by the U.S. Food and Drug Administration (FDA).

 Nektar Proprietary PEGylation Technology is used in Neulasta®.

 Nektar technology is used in Amgen's Neulasta® (pegfilgrastim), which is prescribed to reduce the risk of infection (initially marked by fever) in patients with some tumors receiving strong chemotherapy that decreases the number of infection-fighting white blood cells.
 Under the terms of an agreement between Nektar and Amgen, Nektar receives manufacturing revenues for Neulasta.

 BAX 855, PEGylated rFVIII and other clotting proteins